YiLimath/YiLimath.github.io/_pages/agent-system/exception-recovery.md

 *Figure: failures are classified and routed to bounded retry, repair, fallback, escalation, or safe stop.*

+**In one sentence.** Treat failure as state rather than as another prompt: classify it, retry only where retrying helps, and surface what cannot be repaired.

 ## Problem

 Tools fail, retrieval returns nothing, output violates a schema, services time